Top ten reasons why spirulina should be in every dog's diet

 The best possible solution

-Naturally, the best way to feed your dog would be to let it hunt somewhere in wilderness not affected by civilisation, but how easy is that?!
+Naturally, the best way to feed your dog would be to let it hunt in the wilderness, where it is not affected by civilisation, but how easy is that?!

 So, why did I use the example of travel from New York to Amsterdam via Sydney and how does it connect with medicine?
 The reason is that most conventional medical treatments include complex and expensive protocols while the simple, inexpensive and direct (flight) solutions are ignored or forgotten.